Collinformatics/AudioTranscriptionPy/README.md

 # Testing installation:

-Testing Python Interpreter:

-Follow the folders in your IDE to:

-AudioTranscription\src\main\python\test.py
-Run test.py to evaluate:
+- Run test.py to evaluate:

-If the Python interpreter was setup correctly
+    - If the Python interpreter was setup correctly

-GPU Usage
+    - GPU Usage

-Only relevant if your computer has an NVIDIA graphics card
+        - Only relevant if your computer has an NVIDIA graphics card